Unemployment rates in London for men and women (Sep 1992 - Sep 2024)

 What does it tell us?

-For both sexes, this is slightly higher than two years ago.
-The unemployment rate is also higher than it was before the COVID-19 pandemic - but lower than it was during its pandemic peak of 2021, and much lower than the peak during the financial crisis of around 10% (in 2011).
+For both sexes, this is higher than two years ago.
+The unemployment rate is also higher than it was immediately before the COVID-19 pandemic, but remains much lower than the peak during the financial crisis of around 10% (in 2011).

 The unemployment gap